-- Organizational Behaviors: This course teaches students about the structure of organizations and how roles within organizations work together to ensure the business runs smoothly.
-Additionally, students learn how to manage their own teams in an effective and respectful way.
+- Organizational Behaviors: This course teaches students about organizations’ structure and how roles within organizations work together to ensure the business runs smoothly.
+Additionally, students learn how to manage their own teams effectively and respectfully.

 - Transportation Management: Students in this course learn how transportation affects goods and the role it plays in cost management.

-- Forecasting Demand: This course teaches students to analyze trends to predict the upcoming demand for the goods they manage as well as how to ensure that demand is met with adequate supply.
+- Forecasting Demand: This course teaches students to analyze trends to predict the upcoming demand for the goods they manage and ensure that demand is met with adequate supply.

-- Supplier Relationship Management: Contracting and maintaining ethical and mutually successful relationships with suppliers is one of the most important roles of a logistics manager.
-This course teaches students how to seek out new suppliers and build long-lasting relationships with those who are best suited to working with their company.
+- Supplier Relationship Management: Contracting and maintaining ethical and mutually successful relationships with suppliers is one of the most important logistics managers’ roles.
+This course teaches students how to seek new suppliers and build long-lasting relationships with those best suited to working with their company.

-- Supply Chain Technologies: This course introduces students to common technologies they will encounter in their logistics management job and how to adapt to new technologies that emerge throughout their career.
+- Supply Chain Technologies: This course introduces students to common technologies they will encounter in their logistics management job and how to adapt to new technologies that emerge throughout their careers.

 What Unique Career Paths Can I Pursue With an MBA Specializing in Logistics Management?

 While logistics management is a niche specialty, several high-level career options are available to students who graduate from online MBA programs in logistics management.
 These graduates have unique expertise in the management and transport of goods, which can be invaluable to the organizations that employ them.
-The skills learned while obtaining their MBA helps these graduates become experts in forecasting demand and knowing exactly how to maintain an adequate supply that will meet upcoming demand.
-They’re also knowledgeable about maintaining quality during transport and ensuring timely delivery, which, again, is an invaluable skill that’s sought by many large organizations.
+The skills learned while obtaining their MBA help these graduates become experts in forecasting demand and knowing exactly how to maintain an adequate supply that will meet upcoming demand.
+They’re also knowledgeable about maintaining quality during transport and ensuring timely delivery, which is an invaluable skill that many large organizations sought.
 Some of the career paths online MBA graduates with a specialization in Logistics management can choose from include:

 Logistics analysts3are responsible for analyzing supply chain processes and recommending the best ways to increase efficiency.
 Typical day-to-day duties include: